-Donate to The National Solitary Project
+Donate to the National Solitary Project

-80,000 people are in solitary confinement in the United States.
+An estimated 122,840 people are in solitary confinement in the United States.
 Few receive any programming.

 The harmful impact of solitary confinement is indisputable.
 Most people who are placed in solitary are there for significant lengths of time (ranging from a few weeks to many years) without support and without programming.

 Donations, large and small, are critical in our effort to change lives.

 For more than 25 years, Lionheart has been developing transformative programming that is uniquely designed to support incarcerated individuals.
 The National Solitary Project will provide prisoners in solitary confinement with access to programming that serves as a life-line.

 With special funding from the California Department of Corrections and Rehabilitation, Lionheart delivered a program targeted specifically for people in solitary confinement.
 During the initial grant period, over 400 incarcerated individuals participated in the course.
 Lionheart received an unprecedented 164 evaluations.
 100% of respondents indicated that they would recommend the program to others.